 Vampire: The Masquerade - Bloodlines 2: Everything we know

-Bloodlines 2 seems like it's finally stirring from its long purgatory.
-After its announcement back in 2019, the Vampire: The Masquerade sequel has seen a procession of departing leads and shuffling development studios, eventually settling into a long silence from the publisher at Paradox.
-For years, we've been left wondering about the fate of the Vampire RPG.
+After a troubled development, Bloodlines 2 is cracking the coffin once again.
+After its announcement back in 2019, the Vampire: The Masquerade sequel has been beset by a procession of departing leads and shuffled development studios, before settling into a worryingly long silence from the publisher at Paradox.
+For years, we've been wondering about what was going on with the Vampire RPG.

 Now, it seems that Bloodlines 2 has had its own dark resurrection, now in the hands of The Chinese Room, developer of Dear Esther and Everybody's Gone to the Rapture.
 Here's everything we know about Vampire: The Masquerade - Bloodlines 2.